kaerus-component/arango/README.md

 Usage
 -----
-The api methods always return a promise but they also take a callback function.
+The api methods return a promise but you can also use a callback function.

 Example using a promise:
 ```javascript